-Hannah McCarthy specializes in commercial and construction law, and also accepts instructions in general common law.
+Hannah specialises in commercial and construction law, and also accepts instructions in general common law.
 She appears regularly in the High Court, including the TCC, and undertakes pleading and advisory work.

 Examples of recent work includes:

 Hannah accepts a wide range of commercial instructions.
 She regularly appears in commercial proceedings before various tribunals, including the High Court, and undertakes pleading and advisory work.

 She has most recently been instructed as junior counsel for the Libyan Investment Authority in its litigation against Société Générale (The Libyan Investment Authority v Société Générale SA & ors (2017).
 The LIA sought the rescission of transactions amounting to more than US$ 2 billion which it alleged were procured via a fraudulent and corrupt scheme.
 The claim was settled very shortly before commencement of a 14-week trial in the Commercial Court with Société Générale apologizing to the LIA.
 It was one of the largest and most complex civil fraud claims before the English courts.
 This case was highlighted as a top 20 case of 2017 by The Lawyer.

 Hannah is regularly instructed on general contractual disputes, civil fraud and insolvency matters.
 She has advised and appeared before the TCC and Commercial Court for injunctions, both domestic and international.
 She also has experience of major international insurance claims.

 Hannah is a pro bono volunteer at the Bar Council’s CLIPS scheme of the Chancery Bar, as well as of the Queen’s Bench Division, advising and representing pro bono clients.